SocialGouv/secretgen-controller/docs/secret-export.md

     - In: Label's value must match one of the specified values.
     - NotIn: Label's value must not match any of the specified values.
     - Exists: Pod must include a label with the specified key (the value isn't important).
 When using this operator, the values field should not be specified.
-    - NotIn: Label's value must not match any of the specified values.
-    - Exists: Pod must include a label with the specified key (the value isn't important).
-When using this operator, the values field should not be specified.
     - DoesNotExist: Pod must not include a label with the specified key.
 The values property must not be specified.

   - `values` (optional; array if string) Values to match on the resource key using the comparison operator.